 Rayner was being managed by Bob Lambert, who had spied on myself, Geoff and others and who has been described as “the gaffer…pulling the strings like a puppet-master”.
 He used his experience to guide a new generation of infiltrators who were in some cases spying on the same activists as he had a decade earlier.

 When Lambert was exposed in 2011, Geoff and me immediately suspected Rayner as well.
 We knew by then that spies working for the SDS stole the identities of dead children.
-From researching family history sites I eventually discovered the real Matt Rayner had died aged four in 1972.
-We still don’t know the spy’s true name.
+From researching family history sites I discovered the real Matt Rayner had died aged four in 1972.
+We still don’t know the spy’s true identity

 Last year Geoff lodged an appeal against his convictions in 1995.
 He says Rayner “deliberately encouraged him to take more serious direct action against Boots” and to commit crimes he had been initially unwilling to carry out.
 He also says Rayner took part in direct action himself by driving activists in his van to sabotage targets such as Boots’ stores.